How Donald Trump's Management Style Works (Or Doesn't) In The White House

 "A good leader has to be able to recognize the strengths and weaknesses of employees," Trump said in one episode.

-That skill was tested this week at the White House, when National Security Adviser Michael Flynn resigned after making false statements about his conversations with the Russian ambassador.
-While Trump had known about those false statements for more than two-and-a-half weeks before Flynn quit, spokesman Sean Spicer insists the president acted decisively.
+That skill was tested this week at the White House, when Flynn resigned after making false statements about his conversations with the Russian ambassador.
+While Trump had known about those false statements for more than 2 1/2 weeks before Flynn quit, spokesman Sean Spicer insists the president acted decisively.

 "When he's ready to make a decision he makes it, whether it's hiring somebody or asking for someone's resignation," Spicer says.
 Indeed, the president appears to be moving quickly to replace Flynn.
-Discussions with Ret.
-Vice-Adm.
+Discussions with retired Vice-Adm.
 Robert Harward were already underway even before Flynn tendered his resignation.

 In fact, Trump made "You're fired" into his TV catchphrase, although former employees say Trump doesn't actually like to fire people in real life.